aridjayarecipes/cutesrecipes.web.app/content/post/1774-recipe-of-quick-grilled-salmon-with-asparagus.md

 1. Prepare the yogurt sauce by mixing a tablespoon of extra virgin olive oil from Spain, the yogurt, lemon juice, salt and dill in a bowl, beat together with a whisk and set aside until ready to serve.
 1. Using a peeler, create thin shavings of asparagus (you can save a few of the tips for garnish).
 Sauté them using two tablespoons of Extra Virgin Olive Oil from Spain, salt and pepper.
-1. Brush the salmon with two tablespoons of Extra Virgin Olive Oil from Spain so it doesn't stick to the pan, brown it for around 5 minutes on the first side and 3 minutes on the other side, depending on the thickness of the fillets.
+1. Brush the salmon with two tablespoons of Extra Virgin Olive Oil from Spain so it doesn&#39;t stick to the pan, brown it for around 5 minutes on the first side and 3 minutes on the other side, depending on the thickness of the fillets.
 To prevent the fish from breaking apart, flip it using a large spatula.
 1. Serve the salmon with the shaved asparagus and yogurt sauce.
 If you want, you can also serve the tips along with the shavings.